Aryamanraj/tonautosell/README.md

 - Test thoroughly on testnet before mainnet
 - Keep your `.env` file secure and excluded from version control

-### Liquidity
+### Liquidity / Swaps
-- Ensure the target token has sufficient liquidity on DeDust
+- Swapping is handled on-chain outside of this bot
-- Low liquidity tokens may result in failed swaps or high slippage
+- Ensure upstream contracts reliably deliver TON to the watch wallet
-- Verify pool exists before running the bot
+- Pause the bot while deploying or modifying swap logic

 ### Transaction Fees
-- Each operation consumes TON in fees (~0.05-0.15 TON total per cycle)
+- Each distribution batch consumes ~0.05-0.15 TON in network fees
-- Keep minimum 0.3 TON balance in monitored wallet
+- Maintain at least 1.1 TON in the watch wallet to cover reserve + gas
-- Bot reserves 1 TON in the watch wallet and 0.1 TON for future fees
+- The script automatically withholds 1 TON (float) + 0.1 TON (gas buffer)

 ### Timing Considerations
-- 20-second wait after sale ensures blockchain confirmation
+- Poll interval is configurable via `POLL_INTERVAL_MS`
-- May need adjustment for highly volatile tokens
+- Choose an interval that balances responsiveness and RPC usage
-- Polling interval can be customized via `POLL_INTERVAL_MS`
+- On each poll the script re-checks the reserve balance before distributing

 ### Network Reliability
 - Uses TonCenter RPC by default